mberto79/XCALibre.jl/docs/src/quick_start.md

 # Quick Start

-*Read this section for information about how to install XCALibre.jl and a basic example to showcasing the main API provided*
+*Read this section for information about how to install XCALibre.jl and an example showcasing the API*

 # Installation
 ---